Atlanta DUI Accident Lawyer

 But, and this is one of those important “buts”… there is often reason to want to know where the driver was before the wreck.
 Many times, DUI drivers are served alcohol to excess at social functions, restaurants, and bars.
 Georgia law imposes social host and Dram Shop liability in cases where the host/bar employees knew or should have known that the individual was intoxicated and likewise that he would be driving.
 If a person, company, or commercial establishment can be held legally liable for their role in causing the DUI wreck, this often results in making substantially more insurance coverage available in the related civil action.

-If the lawyer can’t answers these sorts of questions to your satisfaction, you shouldn’t hire him.
+If the DUI accident attorney can’t answers these sorts of questions to your satisfaction, you shouldn’t hire him.

-Andrew E. Goldner has helped accident victims recover the compensation that they so desperately needed.
+Andrew E. Goldner, your Atlanta DUI accident lawyer has helped accident victims recover the compensation that they so desperately needed.
 If your future is on the line, do not try to go at it alone – work with our injury attorneys.
-You can reach us today for a free case consultation by calling our offices directly at (404) 869-1580, or by filling out our online contact form.
+You can reach us today for a free DUI accident case consultation by calling our offices directly at (404) 869-1580, or by filling out our online contact form.